Ram-N/generative_art/sketch_ideas.md

 1. Do this on a Checkerboard background.
 1. If a ball-center passes within epsilon of a square center, the square is painted the ball's color.

-## Using Perlin Noise

-### Tree Rings
-- Create "almost" concetric cirlces.
-- using varying thickness (of lines/bands) and radii
-- Use a tight color palette to convey year to year variation
-- inner whorls for added impact